 ./standalone.sh stop

-directory.
+The configuration file, standalone.yml, can be found in the conf directory.
 The settings within this file are named in a self-explanatory manner.
-By default, the standalone server stores persistent data in the data
+By default, the standalone server stores persistent data in the data directory.

 Important Note: The archetype version should be 3.2.0 or higher as the archetype is compatible starting from version 3.2.0.
 Ensure that <BIFROMQ_VERSION> is set accordingly.

 The standard cluster deployment mode is suitable for small to medium-sized production environments that require reliability and scalability.
 It comprises several fully functional standalone nodes working together as a logical MQTT broker instance, ensuring high availability.
-You can also scale up the concurrent mqtt connection workload by adding more nodes, while some types of messaging related workload are not horizontal scalable in this mode.
+You can also scale up the concurrent mqtt connection workload by adding more nodes, while some types of messaging related workload are not horizontally scalable in this mode.

 The Independent Workload Cluster deployment mode is designed for building large-scale, multi-tenant serverless clusters.
 In this mode, the cluster consists of several specialized sub-clusters, each focusing on a particular ‘independent type’ of workload.
 These sub-clusters work together coherently to form a logical MQTT broker instance.
-This is the most complex deployment mode and requires additional non-open-sourced building blocks.
-Feel free to contact us for commercial support.

 Apache BifroMQ™ is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by the Apache Incubator.
 Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
 While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.